nichangyuan/ML-DL/AWS/cov19_classification/XGBoost project in sagemaker.md

 - XGBoost model deployed in SageMaker successfully;
 - XGBoost in Sagemaker has better performance comparing to the same model I established locally;
-- The test results are encouraging: curl 1 patient survived and result was 0.023; curl 2 and curl 3 (Postman was for same data as curl 3) patients died and results are 0.92 and 0.84, respectively.
+- The testing results are encouraging: curl 1 patient **survived** and result was 0.023, which is close to 0; curl 2 and curl 3 (Postman was for same data as curl 3) patients **died** and results are 0.92 and 0.84, respectively, which are close to 1.

 <br>